Hakenadu/plantuml-editor/README.md

       DOCUMENT_SALT: my-fancy-at-least-8-bytes-long-salt # salt for symmetrically encrypting document content
       DOCUMENT_LIFETIME: PT168H # the maximum age for stored documents (defaults to 7 days)
       DOCUMENT_REAPER_CRON: '0 0/10 * * * ?' # the cron definition which determines the frequency for the document reaper to delete old documents (defaults to 10 minutes)
+      DOCUMENT_OVERRIDING_ENABLED: false # if true the document may be overridden by someone who knows the id (for collaborations)
       WEBDAV_COLLECTION: # if passed, an existing webdav collection will be used
     ports:
     - 80:8080